olicarl/onetime_backend/README.md

 A scalable, modular backend for an EV Charging Station Management System (CSMS) built with the **Gateway Pattern**.
 This project implements the **OCPP 1.6 JSON** protocol, separating protocol handling from business logic to ensure high performance and maintainability.

+## 🎯 Purpose

+The goal of this project is to provide a **Home Assistant-style backend** for multi-family home parking lots where many charging stations are installed.
+It is designed to run on any Linux computer (e.g., Raspberry Pi) and focuses on simplicity, low resource usage, and ease of maintenance.

+**Key Advantages:**
+- **Offline Capability**: Not reliant on a stable internet connection for authentication or charging sessions.
+- **Cost-Effective**: No recurring costs; one-time hardware cost (e.g., Raspberry Pi).
+- **Easy Setup**: Simple one-time setup process.
+- **Simplified Security**: Operated behind a router, removing the need for complex security configurations.
+- **High Stability**: Optimized for typical installations of fewer than 300 charging points.
+- **Billing Integration**: Server can send invoices directly to tenants or forward 15-minute energy consumption intervals to ZEV billing solutions (Zusammenschluss zum Eigenverbrauch).

+**Target Audience:**
+- **Electricians & Installers**: Designed to be easily installed and commissioned by professionals without deep IT knowledge.

 ## 🚀 Features

 - **OCPP 1.6 JSON Support**: Full WebSocket handling using `mobilityhouse/ocpp`.